Second Chance Act Programs Supporting Community-Based Mentoring and Transitional Services for Adults

 - Using reliable, locally validated risk and needs assessment tools to match people with appropriate treatment and reentry services;

-- Supporting a comprehensive range of reentry services that target criminogenic risk, including cognitive-behavioral programming; educational, vocational, and job placement services; transitional employment; substance use treatment; supportive housing; mental health and medical care; and programs that promote family reunification;
+- Supporting a comprehensive range of reentry services that target criminogenic risk, including cognitive-behavioral programming; educational, vocational, and job placement services; transitional employment; substance addiction treatment; supportive housing; mental health and medical care; and programs that promote family reunification;

 - Providing pre- and post-release mentoring;